Teriks/libasm_io/library-documentation.md

 ## _LIBASM_IO_ABI_{ABI Specification}_

-This define indicates the ABI specification used on the current platform the ABI determines how the compiler passes parameters to C functions (Calling convention) among other things.
+This define indicates the ABI specification used on the current platform.
+The ABI determines how the compiler passes parameters to C functions (calling convention), among other things.

 ```asm